brianush1/progressplus/README.md

 2. Open [this](https://raw.githubusercontent.com/brianush1/progressplus/master/script.js) and copy the entire contents into the editor that pops up, making sure to overwrite any text that is already there.
 3. Click the `Save & Close` button in the top-right corner of the screen.
 4. Close the Violentmonkey tab and open ProgressBook.

+## Changelog:

+1.7: Fix critical bug with grade prediction if the weighted categories did not add up to a weight of 100.